 When will Blade, the Vampire Slayer land in theaters?

 While we have our star and scribe, Marvel has yet to announce any other detail from the upcoming film—most notably a director and release date.
 We do know, however, that the film is not part of the MCU’s Phase 4 line-up.
+We also know, via The Hollywood Reporter, that production will begin in July 2022.
 So, for now, we can take a breather and begin theorizing how Mahershala Ali’s take on the famed character will join the forever-expanding MCU cast of characters.